 Content standards were designed to encourage the highest achievement of every student, by defining the knowledge, concepts, and skills that students should acquire at each grade level.

 Ohio Department of Education

 The Ohio Department of Education's (ODE) Office of Early Learning and School Readiness worked collaboratively with the ODE Office of Curriculum and Instruction in the development of Early Learning Content Standards for English language arts (ELA), mathematics, science and social studies.
 The economic standards are aligned with and integrated within the kindergarten through grade 12 standards.
 The Early Learning Content Standards for all four content areas were adopted by the State Board of Education in December 2003.
-The following link provides the Early Learning Content Standards for the Ohio Department of Education.

 Economic Content Standards

 Students use economic reasoning skills and knowledge of major economic concepts , issues and systems in order to make informed choices as producers, consumers, savors, investors, workers, and citizens in an interdependent world.
 The following links provide access to the Economic Academic Content Standards Benchmarks and Indicators:

 The Voluntary National Content Standards in Economics was first published by the Council for Economic Education in 1997 and quickly became an essential tool serving as the foundation for economic education.
 In 2008, the national standards were updated with funding from the Council for Economic Education and by the U.S. Department of Education through the Excellence in Economic Education grant program administered by the Department’s Office of Innovation and Improvement.